 Astragalus

-has been studied in heart failure
+has been studied in heart failure.

-Natural Treatment for Heart Failure Research Update
+Natural Treatment for Heart Failure research

-Cutting calories may slow
+Cutting calories slows

 age-related changes in the heart's genes that lead to chronic disease.
 Reduce caffeine from coffee, tea, and guarana.
 Avoid stimulants of any